Learn Spanish in live, online group classes

 If you want to practice Spanish conversation skills such as introducing yourself, then language exchange platforms are a good option.
 Many of these websites are similar to a social network, where you set up a profile with details about yourself and then search for friends to practice your target language with.

-It’s important to keep in mind though, that you’ll most likely be practicing with other Spanish learners, so these platforms are not a substitute for Spanish classes or lessons.
+It’s important to keep in mind though, that you’ll most likely be practicing with other Spanish learners, so these platforms are not a substitute for taking Spanish classes or lessons.

 Spanish language chat rooms are a good resource for practicing written Spanish in your free time.
 Remember to be aware of the risks we mentioned above, but overall, most users are genuinely interested in improving their Spanish.